Final Group Assignment. My task - research inspiring videos that use adaptive assistive technology for physical education.

 These videos are going to inspire you to get off the couch, I promise.

-British Disabled Water Ski Association
+A British Disabled Water Ski Association

 Adaptive SIT&SKI Technology - designed to fit the needs of the skier.
 Sit&Ski provides support and more mobility.